-At DRC, estate planning is more than a routine
+At DR, estate planning is more than a routine preparation of documents.

 The most common misconception is that estate planning is something about which only the wealthy need to be concerned.
 This presumption falsely leaves millions of Americans unprepared to answer questions such as: